coinevo/evoportal/ui/README.md

 # DApp RPC Security

-For building DApp, `qtumjs` provides a light-weight wrapper around `qtumd`'s RPC methods.
+For building DApp, `evojs` provides a light-weight wrapper around `evod`'s RPC methods.
 However, we can't allow DApps to have unfettered access to the RPC directly.
 For sensitive RPC calls that may involve money, we need give the DApp user an opportunity to review the transaction made.

 Using the authorization UI, a DApp user can see what transactions are made, and choose to deny or accept transactions.